‘Fat Johnny Depp’? Body Shaming Is A ‘Catastrophe’ But What About Humor? [Opinion]

 “Fat Johnny Depp” was not used on Catastrophe in a context that indicated Johnny Depp is fat, but rather that a lot of guys look like Johnny only heavier.
 Either way, fat jokes are one of the few remaining avenues to dark humor, but is it OK?

 Is Catastrophe skating on thin ice?
 Many remember how Andrew Dice Clay suddenly disappeared for many years after offending women with his very non-politically correct stand-up comedy.
 For his fans though this was a tragic loss.
-Read more about Andrew Dice Clay’s fall from grace on Inquisitr.
+Read more about Andrew Dice Clay’s fall from grace on the Inquisitr.

 “Fat Johnny Depp” though is hardly comparable to Dice Clay’s frank and matter of fact way of talking about sex, women, gays and other various Politically Incorrect banter that would make Bill Maher blush to 50 shades of red, and then 50 shades darker.